siriusastrebe/syc/README.md

     Syc.verify('name', check)

-By its nature, verifiers are only triggered on receiving a change from a client.
+By its nature, verifiers are only triggered on receiving a remote change originating from a client.

 When a client makes a change, verifiers will be called *before* the change happens.
 If the verifier returns a truthy value, the change is accepted and then any watchers will be called.
 If falsy, the verifier drops the change, watchers will not be called, and the client is re-synced.

 You can have multiple watchers on the same variable, but only one verifier per instance of Syc.sync().

-`change.result` can be modified within the verifying function and whatever value contained in change.result when the verifier returns will be used. **Warning**: change.result sometimes can reference an existing object, and modifications to change.result will reflect even if the verifier returns false.
+*Hint*: `change.change` can be modified within the verifying function and whatever value contained in it when the verifier returns will be used. **Warning**: Careful when making modifications to `change.change`.
+When it references an existing object, and modifications to change.result will reflect even if the verifier returns false.

 - - -
 This library is a work in progress.

-Planned features: , Groups (Still in discussion).
+Planned features: Groups (Still in planning).

 Syc currently supports nested arrays/objects any number of levels deep, and circular data structures.
+Built with efficiency and minimum network utilization in mind.
 Try it!